 Session 2: Collaborative Approach to Combat Food Fraud: Academic/Industry Perspective

 Moderator: Valeria Netto, Food Safety and Traceability Program Specialist, Food Safety Programs Unit, Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA)

-College of Business and Economics, University of Guelph
+Mark Juhasz, Research Associate/Lecturer, College of Business & Economics, University of Guelph

 Food fraud has become a source of concern for consumers in many parts of the world.
 This talk will assess the level of awareness and trust among Canadian consumers in relation to fraudulent and counterfeit food products.
 The determinants on consumers’ risk perception of food fraud and related consumer behaviours will be discussed as will future considerations.

 Lianne Foti is an Assistant Professor in the College of Business and Economics at the University of Guelph.
 She received an MBA from EDHEC Business School, France and a Doctorate from the University of Bradford, UK.
 Prior to her academic career, she worked in both the food and energy industries.
 Lianne’s body of research largely focuses on ethical decision making, consumer behaviour, and social marketing.
 Her work has been published in several peer-reviewed journals and has been featured in the Globe & Mail, CBC’s The National, and CTV News Channel among others.

 Mark Juhasz is a research associate and lecturer in the CBE.
 He completed his doctorate at the University of Guelph in 2014, and is specialized in the food, health and sustainability sectors.
 Mark has worked on collaborative projects across Canada, and includes the following organizations; OMAFRA, AAFC, GAC, BDC, DFO, LRIC, and the Arrell Food Institute.
 He currently teaches strategy, business and sustainability in the CBE at the University of Guelph.